angrybacon/doomsday-wiki/markdown/chapters/ddft/echo.md

 7. Retrieve Tendrils of Agony from your sideboard and cast it targeting your opponent

-This pile is rather striking if you ask me.
-It is elegant, efficient, and flashy.
+This pile is rather elegant if you ask me.
+It's mana efficient, and also flashy, which is appealing.
 You need 2 rather specific cards in hand but the upfront mana cost is merely the price of Doomsday, and it generates all 10 storm on its own.
 The most glaring downside of this pile, something it shares with all Echo piles, is that your opponent also draws a fresh hand, meaning they can draw all manner of nasty interaction.
 We won't worry about this for now.
 Some decks won't even have any interaction, and there are techniques to be used against those that do, but for now we will pretend this isn't a factor and simply focus on how the piles work.

 ### Example 2